microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 By the end of this challenge you will be able to

 + Use FHIR Resources like Patient, Practitioner, and more for real world applications
-+ Use Firely SDK to accelerate FHIR application development
++ Use the Firely SDK to accelerate FHIR application development
 + Use Blazor for web development

 ## Prerequisites

 + [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/) installed on your local machine.
-The instructions are written for Visual Studio so you will have to map the equivalent in Visual Studio Code yourself.
+Because the instructions are written for Visual Studio, you will have to map the equivalent in Visual Studio Code yourself.
 + Working FHIR service instance (deployed in Challenge-01)

 ## Step 1 – Configure service and client application